LR Vicenza: Rivalries and friendships

 The Vicenza ultras have a strong twinning with the Pescara fans: this is the first twinning in history between two ultras fans and dates back to 9 January 1977.
 Vicenza fans are also twinned with Reggiana (since 1982), Cremonese (since 1984), Udinese (since the 80s) and FC Metz (since 1997).

-Vicenza also has friendships with Millwall (since 2015), Olympique Lyon and Vigor Lamezia.
+Vicenza also has friendships with Olympique Lyon and Vigor Lamezia.

-The most heated rivalry has always been and remains the one with Hellas Verona the challenge between the two teams is known as the ‘derby of Veneto’ and constitutes the greatest football rivalry in the region, as well as being the most heartfelt confrontation due: the two are the oldest and most successful clubs in Veneto.
-This historic rivalry, which is rooted in confronations between the neighbouring cities of Vicenza and Verona during the middleages, persists to this day with numerous incidents.
+The rivalry with Hellas Verona is one of the most notable in the club's history.
+Matches between the two teams is known as the Derby del Veneto, as the two clubs are the oldest and most successful teams in the Veneto region.
+This rivalry is often linked to the historical relationship between the neighboring cities of Vicenza and Verona, including conflicts between them during the Middle Ages, and has continued into the modern era.

 Another historic rivalry with serious clashes is the one with Napoli: this relationship, which has always been antagonistic between the two fan groups, was accentuated even more in the mid-1990s, during home matches at the Menti, with incidents in and outside the Vicenza stadium occurring in March 1996, in January and May 1997; in addition to the violent episodes that occurred in the Coppa Italia final of the same year: during the first leg at the San Paolo there was throwing of fireworks, bombs and bathroom fittings, while at the return leg at the Menti there was the stabbing of a Vicenza supporter by the Neapolitan fans and the firing of flares from the Azzurri ultras which caused a burn to the face of an Udinese supporter.

 In addition to the historical rivalries with Hellas Verona and Napoli, there are also other historical rivalries with: Padova, Brescia, Triestina (accentuated by their friendship with Verona and Lazio), SPAL, Cesena, Bologna, Atalanta and Venezia.

 Relations with the supporters of the big three of Italian football are also bad: Juventus (the ties of hatred with the Juventus fans grew even stronger in 1996, when considerable incidents between the Vigilantes Vicenza and the Juventus ultras group Fighters), AC Milan, and Inter Milan (long-standing rivals, also accentuated by the friendship that united the Hellas Verona, Lazio and Nerazzurri fans).

 Internationally, the only rivalry worth mentioning is the one with Chelsea, dating back to 1998 during the UEFA Cup Winners' Cup semi-final played between Chelsea and Vicenza (due to a large number of Verona supporters being present in the Vicenza stadium with Chelsea fans).